adonegan/milestone-1-mcr/README.md

 ### Existing Features

-* Feature 1: Navbar - Allows the user to clearly see what pages are part of the website and can be clicked.
+* Feature 1: Navbar - Allows the user to clearly see what pages are part of the website and can be clicked, which will take them to the section of the page.
-* Feature 2: Carousel - Allows the user to see up to three group shots of the band in their career.
+* Feature 2: Carousel - Allows the user to see up to three shots of the band in their career to date.
-* Feature 3: Round images - Allows the user to identify each member of the current line-up of the band.
+* Feature 3: Round images - Allows the user to identify each member of the current line-up of the band and their names.
-* Feature 4: Image cards - Allows the user to see clearly covers of the band's studio albums.
+* Feature 4: Audio files - Allows the user to see clearly covers of the band's studio albums and hear a 30 second snippet of a song.
-* Feature 5: Audio files -
-* Feature 6: Youtube videos - Allows the user to watch band members talk about their career and work.
+* Feature 5: Youtube videos - Allows the user to watch band members talk about their career and work and some of their previous music videos.
-* Feature 7: Contact form - Allows the user to get in touch with the band through email and they can leave a message.
+* Feature 6: Contact form - Allows the user to get in touch with the band through email and they can leave a message.
-* Feature 8: Burger minimiser - Allows the user to tap for more information on the navbar.
+* Feature 7: Burger minimiser - Allows the user to tap for more information on the navbar in mobile view.

 ### Features Left to Implement

+In the future the band want to be able to sell their merchandise directly from this website, instead of linking to external sites.

 ## Technologies Used